 Did that stress ever make you wish that you had traditional 9-5?

 I had one at my previous employer and I honestly hated it.
-I had a Monday – Friday and worked forty hours per week, but at a certain point it was just too much.
+I had a Monday – Friday and worked forty hours per week, but at a certain point, it was just too much.
 The monotony, the routine, it just wasn’t good for me.
 It was working on the same thing every day and I just didn’t feel I was being productive.
-I was kind of bored at certain point too, so for me it works really well to do lots of stuff and to work in all these different sectors.
+I was kind of bored too, so for me, it works really well to do lots of stuff.

 When something’s new it makes me feel as if I’m always improving, so I definitely don’t miss anything about a more traditional way of working.
 Nowadays there’s so much happening, I don’t think being stuck in one single job when you have so many different skills makes sense.

 That’s a great point.
 So what are your hopes for the future?

 Now I can bring everything to limber I’m just looking forward to experimenting.
 My goal is always just to progress and learn.
 I’m really interested in the relationship between art and psychology, so hopefully, that’s something I can explore in the future, too.